simontindemans/rangl-zeepkist/README.md

 The clairvoyant agent is only included to compute a lower bound to the cost that is possible with perfect information.
 It first completes the episode using a constant dispatch, and uses the realised demand trace to the minimum dispatch cost in hindsight.
 As it is a 'cheating' agent, it can only be run locally and was not submitted to the challenge.

 ## Submitted agents
-Submitted agents are in the ``submission`` directory.
+Submitted agents are in the ``submissions`` directory.
 Testing and submitting these agents requires the installation of Docker.
 Ensure that the local Docker environment makes sufficient memory available (at least 4GB).

 ## License
 All code is released under the MIT license.
 Portions of the code are based on the [RangL Generation scheduling challenge January 2021 repository](https://gitlab.com/rangl-public/generation-scheduling-challenge-january-2021), released (c) RangL Team under the MIT license.